-With direct voltage or direct current (DC), the voltage polarity and current direction remain the same over time.
+Direct voltage or direct current (DC) means that the voltage polarity and current direction remain the same over time.
 In contrast to AC, electrical current flows continuously without direction alternation and therefore no zero crossings occur.
-As a result, switching operations in DC circuits are technically more demanding than in AC circuits due to longer switching arc duration, which leads to increased wear of the switching contacts.
+As a result, switching operations in DC circuits are more technically demanding than in AC circuits due to longer switching arc duration, which leads to increased wear of the switching contacts.

 A switch is an assembly within an electrical circuit that either makes or breaks the flow of current and maintains the respective switching state.
 Switches are manufactured in numerous designs with specific functions for a wide variety of purposes.
 Essential components of a mechanical switching device are the switching contacts made of conductive materials or suitable metals and alloys.
 The switching contacts are actuated and held in their respective switching position by special mechanical constructions.

-A switching contact directly establishes the physical connection between contact pieces to close a circuit.
+A switching contact directly establishes the physical connection between contact pieces in order to close a circuit.
 To counteract the occurring electrodynamic forces that cause the contact pieces to repel, an adequate contact force is necessary, especially in case of overcurrent.
 Switching contacts are exposed to high mechanical, electrical, and thermal stress and must maintain their function for a large number of switching cycles.
-Especially the switching arc, which occurs by interrupting an electrical circuit, substantially causes wear of a switching device respectively the contact pieces.
+Especially the switching arc, which occurs by interrupting an electrical circuit, substantially causes wear of a switching device.

 A switching arc is a phenomenon that occurs under certain conditions when current-carrying electrical contacts are disconnected.
-The switching arc is especially pronounced when inductive loads, such as electric motors, are interrupted.
-An inductive load characteristically stores energy in the form of a magnetic field.
-This energy stored in the magnetic field causes the continuation of current flow through an arc after interruption.
+The switching arc is very pronounced when inductive loads, such as electric motors, are interrupted.
+An inductive load stores energy in the form of a magnetic field.
+The energy stored in the magnetic field causes the continuation of current flow through an arc, after current interruption.
 The arc persists until reaching a sufficient separation distance of the contacts or until the arc and its temperature dissipate the magnetic energy.
 The arc temperature reaches several thousand ° C and therefore a switching arc has a destructive effect and causes wear.
-Contact materials liquefy on the surface due to the high temperature and can potentially weld together.
+Contact materials liquefy on the surface due to the high temperature and this may lead to contact welding.

 To minimize arc duration while breaking an electrical circuit, additional design features are implemented to effectively extinguish the arc.
 One example of a possible design feature is the so-called spark quenching chamber, which uses metal sheets to separate and cool the arc that furthermore leads to rapid energy dissipation.
 Another possibility is the use of special outgassing plastics.
 The temperature of the arc releases gas from the plastic walls of the switching chamber, which consequently causes an intensive arc cooling and energy absorbing effect.